Estimated reading time: 1 minute 30 seconds

-US-based Sinclair Broadcast Group owns and operates TV stations and has affiliations with all the major networks; delivering broadcast content via multiple-platforms, including over-the-air, multichannel video program distributors, and digital platforms.
+US-based Sinclair Broadcast Group owns and operates TV stations and has affiliations with all the major networks; delivering broadcast content via multiple platforms, including over the air, multichannel video program distributors, and digital platforms.

 Sinclair’s vision is to connect people and content everywhere.
 As a pureplay broadcast player, Sinclair needed to transform their HR and finance functions to continue to support their rapid growth.

 “We decided to go big bang and implement all ERP modules, HCM, and payroll altogether.
-Putting in place such technology can be an enabler for such transformation especially as one tries to achieve future growth.” —Justin L. Bray, VP, Treasurer, Sinclair Broadcast Group
+Putting in place such technology can be an enabler for such transformation especially as one tries to achieve future growth.”
+Justin L. Bray, VP, Treasurer, Sinclair Broadcast Group

-Read this Forbes article on how content creation experts SIM International selected Oracle Financial Cloud as their single finance platform.
+Content creation experts SIM International selected Oracle Financial Cloud as their single finance platform.
 And find out how they can now manage their own business like never before.

 “I can now look at a single entity, division, or department and see the revenue and type of spend by region, venue, and line of business.
-We were never able to look across the enterprise like this before.” —Julie Mong, VP, Finance, SIM International
+We were never able to look across the enterprise like this before.”
+Julie Mong, VP, Finance, SIM International

 Helping SiriusXM transform the radio industry through subscription.